Antonomasia3/lmao/Using-ExplorerPatcher-as-shell-extension.md

 >
 > Maybe a future version of Classic Shell will have this feature if I find solutions to all the problems.

 With those things considered, here's what you should know: shell components register themselves as COM objects in the system.
-ExplorerPatcher's CLSID is `{D17F1E1A-5919-4427-8F89-A1A8503CA3EB}`.
+ExplorerPatcher's CLSID (a CLSID is an ID that does not need a central authority to guarantee its uniqueness property) is `{D17F1E1A-5919-4427-8F89-A1A8503CA3EB}`.
 This feature creates and deletes the following registry entries:

 * `HKLM\SOFTWARE\Classes\CLSID\{D17F1E1A-5919-4427-8F89-A1A8503CA3EB}` - COM component in-process server registration for 64-bit processes
 * `HKLM\SOFTWARE\WOW6432Node\Classes\CLSID\{D17F1E1A-5919-4427-8F89-A1A8503CA3EB}` - COM component in-process server registration for 32-bit processes